singaround/songbook/songs/Barretts-Privateers.md

 Barrett was smashed like a bowl of eggs\
 And the main truck carried off both me legs

-So here I lay in my 23rd year\
+So here I lay in my twenty-third year\
 _How I wish I was in Sherbrooke now_\
-It's been 6 years since we sailed away\
+It's been six years since we sailed away\
 And I just made Halifax yesterday